 Air Navigation Service Providers (ANSPs) fall into the following categories:

-Where the ATS provider provides an Air Traffic Control Service they must also be certified as a Training Organisation in accordance with the requirements of regulation 2015/340.
+Where the ATS provider provides an Air Traffic Control Service they must also be certified as a Training Organisation in accordance with the requirements of Regulation UK (EU) 2015/340.

-To achieve certification as a CNS provider an organisation must demonstrate compliance with Annex III and Annex VIII of Commission Regulation (EU) No. 2017/373.
+To achieve certification as a CNS provider an organisation must demonstrate compliance with Annex III and Annex VIII of Regulation UK (EU) No. 2017/373.

-To achieve certification as a MET provider an organisation must demonstrate compliance with Annex III and Annex V of Commission Regulation (EU) No. 2017/373.
+To achieve certification as a MET provider an organisation must demonstrate compliance with Annex III and Annex V of Regulation UK (EU) No. 2017/373.

-All applicants must demonstrate compliance with regulation 376/2014 (the reporting of occurrences in civil aviation).
+All applicants must demonstrate compliance with Regulation UK (EU) 376/2014 (the reporting of occurrences in civil aviation).

-Applicants for certification who do not intend to use their certificate outside the UK may apply for ‘Limitation’ from some of the financial and business requirements of Commission Regulation (EU) No. 2017/373.
+Noncomplex organisations may apply for ‘Limitation’ from some of the financial and business requirements of Regulation UK (EU) No. 2017/373.
 Further information on limited certificates will be provided on application.

 Applicants are also to submit completed compliance matrices relevant to the type of service they intend to provide as follows:

 - Regulation 2017/373 Compliance Matrix ANNEX III Part OR(All ANSPs)